Places

 Dreaming About an Empty House: Meaning, Psychology & Symbolism

-Dreaming of an empty house may reflect feelings of isolation, transition, or unfulfilled potential.
+Dreaming of an empty house may symbolize feelings of emptiness or potential for new beginnings in one's personal life.

 Written by: DreamMeaning Editorial Team